jamf/mut/README.md

 ###### [Multiple Attribute Updates](#multiple-attributes)
 Perhaps the MOST requested feature for MUT has been the ability to update multiple attributes at once.
 This feature is now available in MUT v5.

 To update multiple attributes for an object at once, simply populate all of those fields in the CSV file.
 When you run your pre-flight check, you will be presented with all of the information that will be updating (and any blank fields will still display as "(unchanged)").

-If you wanted to update the Asset Tag, Barcodes, Username, as well as Real Name on a set of devices, the CSV file would look like this (with more columns after the elipses.):
+If you wanted to update the Asset Tag, Barcodes, Username, as well as Real Name on a set of devices, the CSV file would look like this (with more columns after the ellipsis.):

 | Computer Serial | Display Name | Asset Tag | Barcode 1  | Barcode 2  | Username      | Real Name     | ... |
 | --------------- | ------------ | --------- | ---------- | ---------- | ------------- | ------------- | --- |